youpele52/Sensity/README.md

 In two terminals opened, go to /Flask folder ie /Sensity/Flask

+create a virtual environment venv using the commands below

+python3 -m venv venv

 Activate the virtual environment using this commands in both terminals

 source venv/bin/activate

-Then install the required packages using this command pip install -r requirements.txt
+Then install the required packages using this command

+pip install -r requirements.txt

 ### Running Flask

-Although not necessary since there is .env file to set Flask environment, nevertheless

-(In one of the terminals run the flask using this commands export FLASK_APP=main.py export FLASK_ENV=developoment)
+Goto /Flask/app folder create an .env file if it does not exist with the following content in the file

+FLASK_APP=main.py
+FLASK_ENV=developoment

-Run Flask, type this
+Then to run Flask, type this...

 flask run

+Or simply run this

+FLASK_APP=main.py

 ### curl post request